DAOhaus/daohaus-contracts/Daohaus_Whitepaper.md

 <b id="f5">5</b>  The [Washington Post](https://www.washingtonpost.com/investigations/pentagon-buries-evidence-of-125-billion-in-bureaucratic-waste/2016/12/05/e0668c76-9af6-11e6-a0ed-ab0774c1eaa5_story.html?utm_term=.e18a99003420) wrote an interesting article with some nice graphs. [↩](#a5)

-<b id="f6">6</b> If the iChairman only advertises the DAO as a shared home ownership, the group may never actually gain a PVR (popular vote ratio) on which home to buy because everyone wants it in a different city.
-So the more specific the iChairman can be in attracting members, the more unified and effective The DAO will be.  [↩](#a6)
+<b id="f6">6</b> If the Chairman only advertises the DAO as a shared home ownership, the group may never actually gain a PVR (popular vote ratio) on which home to buy because everyone wants it in a different city.
+So the more specific the Chairman can be in attracting members, the more unified and effective The DAO will be.  [↩](#a6)

 <b id="f7">7</b>  The following are some models, but new models are continually being created and modified [↩](#a7)